-- 2.5.1 The external auditor is appointed by an Appointment Panel constituted of members of the Audit and Risk Assurance Committee with delegated authority from the Trust Board and paid for by the Trust.
+- 2.5.1 The external auditor is appointed by an Auditor Appointment Panel constituted of members of the Audit and Risk Assurance Committee with delegated authority from the Board of Directors and paid for by the Trust.
 The Audit and Risk Assurance Committee must ensure a cost-efficient service.
-Should there appear to be a problem then this should be raised with the external auditor. - 3 Allocations, Business Planning, Budgets, Budgetary Control and Monitoring
+Should there appear to be a problem then this should be raised with the external auditor and referred to the Audit and Risk Assurance Committee if it cannot be resolved. - 3 Allocations, Business Planning, Budgets, Budgetary Control and Monitoring